Derry/Londonderry name dispute: Avoidance strategies

 Businesses, sports clubs and other organisations in the area will frequently avoid using Derry or Londonderry in their names.
 This is partly so that they can avoid alienating potential customers or users from either side of the community.

 Many name themselves after the River Foyle, which flows through the city.
 The BBC's regional radio station for the area is BBC Radio Foyle.
 The Westminster constituency of Foyle (and coterminous Northern Ireland Assembly constituency of the same name) encompassing the city and environs was so named partly to avoid the naming controversy and also because until 1997 it contained parts of County Tyrone.
 The constituency was created in 1979, when the previous "Londonderry" constituency was split in two; the other part, "East Londonderry", is strongly unionist.
 The APNI suggested Foyle as a name for the district council area during the 1984 renaming controversy.

 Other entities based in the area call themselves "North-West".
 This may refer to the northwest of Northern Ireland or the northwest of Ulster including County Donegal in the Republic.
 Ulster University encouraged this use in its 2010–2015 style guide.
 A 1985 SDLP discussion paper suggested "North West" would be a "good compromise" rename for the county court and petty sessional divisions then named Londonderry.
 They had not been renamed by the time of their abolitions in 2013 and 2016 respectively, when new "administrative court divisions" were all given directional names.
+This strategy has been adopted by Translink for the North-West Transport Hub which hosts the city's railway station, at the site of the former Belfast and Northern Counties Railway station at Waterside, which opened on 21 October 2019.

 The nickname "Maiden City" is sometimes utilised; for example, the Ulsterbus service from Belfast to Derry is called The Maiden City Flyer.
 This alludes to the city's having resisted capture in the siege of 1689.
 However, since the siege is an event celebrated by unionism, the nickname is itself politically charged.
 The Northern Ireland Tourist Board has used "the Walled City" and "Legenderry" [also "LegenDerry"] in marketing the area and naming visitor events and attractions.

 The Derry Theatre Trust consulted the public for the name of the theatre it opened at East Wall in 2001.
 "Derry Civic Theatre" and "Londonderry Civic Theatre" were rejected in favour of "Millennium Forum".